infradom/thermia-genesis-calibra-modbus-hints/README.md

  - BMS supplied outside temperature
  - Energy performance parameters (COP today for heat and tapwater)
  - Condenser pump continuous operation
+ - Comfort wheel with finer 0.1 °C granularity (limited and with faulty scaling for room sensor)
  - ...

 As I currently have no time to contribute to the mentioned integration, I added these modbus entities manually.